Linus Sebastian: Notable events

 In a 2014 interview with technology startup website Tech.co, Sebastian said that his favourite YouTubers were TotalBiscuit, Marques Brownlee, and Austin Evans.
+Later, he remarked that he "threw out TotalBiscuit because he was one of the only names of YouTubers [he] knew."

 Sebastian is an advocate of the right to repair.
 In September 2021, he disclosed a personal investment of nearly $225,000 in Framework Computer, a manufacturer of modular laptops which embraces this philosophy, after discussing the implications of such investment on LMG's podcast The WAN Show in July 2021.

 On March 24, 2023, Sebastian declared on the Linus Tech Tips channel, that they had suffered a major session hijacking attack from opening a file containing sponsorship details, which caused them to temporarily lose all of their channels, losing revenue in the process.
-A video was later published on the Linus Tech Tips channel about the incident explaining that an employee had downloaded a Trojan horse in the guise of a PDF file from a seemingly legitimate sponsor email, allowing a session hijacking attack.
+A video was later published on the Linus Tech Tips channel about the incident explaining that the company had downloaded a Trojan horse in the guise of a PDF file from a seemingly legitimate sponsor email, allowing for the attack.

-On January 13, 2025, Sebastian made a guest appearance on The Tonight Show Starring Jimmy Fallon where he demonstrated technology from the 2025 Consumer Electronics Show.
+On January 13, 2025, Sebastian made his first guest appearance on The Tonight Show Starring Jimmy Fallon where he demonstrated technology from the 2025 Consumer Electronics Show (CES).
+He appeared on the show again on January 15, 2026, following CES 2026.

+On November 30, 2025, Linux creator Linus Torvalds appeared as guest on Linus Tech Tips.